mangalam-research/wed/README.rst

 This section covers only salient changes:

+* 0.6:

+  - Internal: wed no longer works with Twitter Bootstrap version 2 and now requires version 3 RC1 or later.
+This version of Bootstrap fixes some problems that recently turned out to present significant hurdles in wed's development.
+Unfortunately, version 3's API is **very** different from version 2's so it is not possible to trivially support both versions.

 * 0.5 introduces major changes:

   - GUI: previous versions of wed had included some placeholders